M-Files/Developer-Portal/Frameworks/User-Interface-Extensibility-Framework/Fast-Browsing/index.md

 // New global holding our tab if it was already created.
-// Would be better as object member, but kept simple for example. var myTab;
+// Would be better as object member, but kept simple for example.
+// NOTE: myTab is initialized when there is a new ShellFrame.
+If
+// myTab was defined outside the scope of the ShellFrame (in
+// ShellUI scope), it would need to be reinitialized with a new
+// ShellFrame as the tab that it is referring to is destroyed in
+// ShellFrame recreation.
+var myTab;

 function reactToPathChanging( shellFrame ) {